learnf5/nginx/lab03/Readme.md

-These are the files for Lab 03
+# These are the files for Lab 03

-LPS script
+# LPS scripting

 {
   "CMDLIST": [